 The debenture conversion option was recorded as a derivative liability (Note 17).
-In accordance with IFRS, an obligation to issue shares for a price that is not fixed in the Company's functional currency must be classified as a derivative liability and measured at fair value, with changes recognized in change in fair value of debenture conversion option in the consolidated statement of earnings.
+In accordance with IFRS, an obligation to issue shares for a price that is not fixed in the Company's functional currency must be classified as a derivative liability and measured at fair value, with changes recognized in change in fair value of debenture conversion option in the consolidated statement of (loss) earnings.

-The fair value of the debenture conversion option, which consists of the holder's conversion option subject to the Company's early redemption options, was estimated based on a methodology for pricing convertible bonds using partial differential equations (PDE), with the following assumptions: risk-free interest rate of 2.00%; average expected volatility of 40%; expected dividend per share of nil; entity-specific credit spread, and expected life of 5 years.
+The fair value of the debenture conversion option, which consists of the holder's conversion option subject to the Company's early redemption options, was estimated based on a methodology for pricing convertible bonds using an approach based on partial differential equations or binomial lattices, with the following assumptions: average expected volatility of 40%; expected dividend per share of nil; entity-specific credit spread, and expected life of 5 years.
 As a result, the initial fair value of the liability representing the debenture conversion option for the two tranches of the issuance of the debenture was estimated at CA\$10,484 (US\$9,666).
-Assumptions were reviewed in the valuation as at December 31, 2014, and remained the same except for the expected life of 4.5 years.
+Assumptions were reviewed in the valuation as at December 31, 2015 and 2014, and have note changed substantially except for the expected life of 3.5 and 4.5 years respectively.